PHr0n3s1s/neural-network/README.md

 ## Execution Environment & Software Versions

-⚠️ Please ensure that you have Python version 3.11 or higher installed on your system, <u>otherwise the code will not execute properly</u>. ⚠️
+⚠️ Ensure that you have Python version 3.11 or higher installed on your system, <u>otherwise the code will not execute properly</u>. ⚠️

 ## External Packages (pip)